HIV, STD and Hepatitis Branch

-ACM works with HIV positive clients in San Diego County jails who arere-entering the community.
-While in custody, clients may participate in ACM to develop a post-release plan that addresses access to medical care, housing, and substance abuse treatment.
+ICM works with HIV positive clients in San Diego County jails who are re-entering the community.
+While in custody, clients may participate with medical case managers to develop a post-release plan that addresses access to medical care, housing, and substance abuse treatment.

-A component of ACM is the Intensive Case Management program, or ICM, which offers inpatient treatment to HIV-positive individuals requesting treatment for addiction to alcohol and/or drugs.
-To be eligible for ICM and placement into a private treatment program, clients must demonstrate a desire to end substance abuse, have an income of less than $1,100 per month, and have an HIV diagnosis.
-ACM staff will work with each client throughout the treatment process to promote successful outcomes and to assure linkages with primary care and other services as appropriate.
+ICM offers inpatient treatment to HIV-positive individuals requesting treatment for addiction to alcohol and/or drugs.
+To be eligible for ICM and placement into residential drug treatment, clients must demonstrate a desire to end substance abuse, have no income or an income of less than $1,100 per month, and have an HIV diagnosis.
+ICM case managers work with each client throughout the treatment process (10-12 months) to promote successful outcomes and to assure linkages with primary care and other services as appropriate.

-AIDS Case Management and ICM are funded by Ryan White Treatment Extension Act of 2009 (RWTEA).
-The ICM program is funded by Housing Opportunities for Persons with AIDS (HOPWA) through a contract with the County of San Diego Department of Housing and Community Development.
+ICM is funded by Ryan White Treatment Extension Act of 2009 (RWTEA), Housing Opportunities for persons with AIDS (HOPWA) and through a contract with the County of San Diego Department of Housing and Community Development.